-Mrs F complains she was mis-sold investments she made in bonds issued by Basset & Gold Plc ("B&G plc").
-She says she was never given any indication her capital was at risk - as, it transpired, it was - and would never had invested, had she known there was a risk.
-She would like to be compensated for the loss of capital suffered by the investments.
+Mr G complains he was mis-sold investments he made in bonds issued by Basset & Gold Plc ("B&G plc").
+He says he was told they were "great" investments which were asset backed, and he was dealing with a regulated business.
+He would like to be compensated for the loss of capital suffered by the investments.